keithjjones/malgazer/README.md

 ## Training Logs

-You can find logs from different training session in the [training folder](training).
+You can find logs from different training sessions in the [training folder](training).

 # Training Data